PickNikRobotics/deep_grasp_demo/moveit_task_constructor_gpd/README.md

 roslaunch deep_grasp_task gazebo_pick_place.launch
 ```

-The `load_cloud` argument in `gpd_demo.launch` specifies whether or not the demo will use
-point cloud data from the simulated depth camera.
+The `load_cloud` argument in `gpd_demo.launch` specifies whether or not to load the point cloud from a file.
 Set `load_cloud:=false` to use the simulated depth camera.

 To run the pick and place demo:
 ```